oschl-git/jecna-wa-certificates/answers/ADFo.md

 	- **All of the above**

- - A master detail form reflects a one-to-many relationship between two tables?
+ - A master detail form reflects a one-to-many relationship between two tables.
+True or False?

 	**True**